 Referral to revoke passport.
 The IRS may ask the State Department to exercise its authority to revoke your passport.
 For example, the IRS may recommend revocation if the IRS had reversed your certification because of your promise to pay, and you failed to pay.
-The IRS may also ask the State Department to revoke your passport if you could use offshore activities or interests to resolve your debt but choose not to.
+The IRS may also ask the State Department to revoke your passport if you could use offshore activities or interests to resolve your liability but choose not to.

 Before the IRS sends a revocation referral to the State Department, the IRS will send you Letter 6152 asking you to call the IRS within 30 days to resolve your account to prevent this action.

-If the IRS certified your debt to the State Department, you can file suit in the U.S. Tax Court or a U.S. District Court to have the court determine whether the certification is erroneous, or whether the IRS failed to reverse the certification when it was required to do so.
+If the IRS certified your liability to the State Department, you can file suit in the U.S. Tax Court or a U.S. District Court to have the court determine whether the certification is erroneous, or whether the IRS failed to reverse the certification when it was required to do so.
 If the court determines the certification is erroneous or should be reversed, it can order the IRS to notify the State Department that the certification was in error.

-The law doesn’t give the court authority to release a lien or levy or award money damages in a suit to determine whether a certification is erroneous.
+The law doesn’t give the court authority to release a tax lien or levy or award money damages in a suit to determine whether a certification is erroneous.
 You’re not required to file an administrative claim or otherwise contact the IRS to resolve the erroneous certification issue before filing suit in the U.S. Tax Court or a U.S. District Court.

-If you need your U.S. passport to keep your job, once the IRS certifies your seriously delinquent tax debt to the State Department, you must fully pay the balance or make an alternative payment arrangement to have your certification reversed.
+If you need your U.S. passport to keep your job, once the IRS certifies your seriously delinquent tax liability to the State Department, you must fully pay the balance or make an alternative payment arrangement to have your certification reversed.

 When expedited, the IRS can generally shorten the 30 days processing time by 14 to 21 days.
 You’ll need to inform the IRS that you have travel scheduled within 45 days or that you live abroad.
-And, you must provide the following documents to the IRS:
+And you must provide the following documents to the IRS: